+In this section, we prove Theorem~\ref{thm2}.
+We follow the description given above of LOCC trees and how each node is associated with a positive operator representing the action of all parties up to that point in the protocol; see \cite{myLOCCbyFirstMeas} for more details.
+We will need Lemma~$1$ from \cite{myLOCCbyFirstMeas}, which is a straightforward consequence of the completeness of each intermediate measurement. \begin{lem4}\cite{myLOCCbyFirstMeas} Each node $n$ in a finite-round LOCC tree is equal to the sum of all leaf nodes that are descended from that node. \end{lem4}

-We will also use the following lemma in obtaining our main results in the next section. \begin{lem1} Given any measurement $\MC$ with POVM elements $\{E_i\}$, the collection of operators $Z_\MC:=\{\sum_{i}c_{i}E_i\vert 0\le c_i\le1~\forall{i}\}$ is a compact, convex set. \end{lem1} \proof Convexity is obvious.
-To see that it is compact, notice that $Z_\MC$ is what is known as a \emph{zonotope}, which is the Minkowski sum \cite{MinkowskiSum} of a finite number of line segments.
-In our case, $Z_\MC=\sum_j[0,E_j]$, where the sum in this expression is of the Minkowski type, and $[a,b]$ is a line segment from point $a$ to point $b$.
+We will also use the following lemma in obtaining our main result. \begin{lem1} Given any measurement ${\cal M}$ with POVM elements $\{E_j\}$, the collection of operators $\ZC_{\cal M}:=\{\sum_{j}c_{j}E_j\vert 0\le c_j\le1~\forall{j}\}$ is a compact, convex set. \end{lem1} \proof Convexity is obvious.
+To see that it is compact, notice that $\ZC_{\cal M}=\sum_j[0,E_j]$, where this sum of line segments is of the Minkowski type, as discussed just above Theorem~\ref{thm2}.
 Each line segment is closed and bounded, hence compact, and the sum of compact sets is itself compact.
-Therefore, $Z_\MC$ is compact.\endproof
+Therefore, $\ZC_{\cal M}$ is compact. {\stretch{1}}$\blacksquare$